wdawson/okta.github.io/_source/_posts/2018-08-10-basic-android-without-an-ide.md

 </android.support.constraint.ConstraintLayout>
 ```

-As with the login page it’s just a title with a button.
+As with the login page it's just a title with a button.
 Wire up the login button in `LoginActivity.java` by placing the following at the end of the onCreate method.

 ```java
 Button button = (Button) findViewById(R.id.auth_button);